rsapkf/rsapkf-site/src/writing/articles/current-note-taking-setup/current-note-taking-setup.md

   I also use Pocket as an alternative to YouTube's "Watch Later" and IMDb's "Watchlist" features.

   **Aside**: I do use Twitter, not for microblogging but to follow interesting accounts.
 Their recommendation system is pretty good for this sort of thing.
-As for Spotify, I hate the fact that it is so closely tied to Facebook.
-They log all search queries even after deleting your search history.
-I have deleted all my Spotify Playlists (I can't even delete them permanently) and exported the data to Firefox (using [Exportify](https://github.com/watsonbox/exportify)).
+As for Spotify, I hate the fact that it is so closely tied to Facebook ([this](https://youtube.com/watch?v=eAagtcAup0o&t=1072) just proves it).
+They log your streaming history with no easy way to delete it.
+I have deleted all my Spotify Playlists and exported the data to Firefox (using [Exportify](https://github.com/watsonbox/exportify)).
 I need to find a better solution for Music (I'm trying out [this service](https://audiomack.com/).).

 ---